Gradient based dCRAB optimization of a single spin#

 Iteration number = 0 Infidelity = 9.999e-01

-Iteration number = 10 Infidelity = 3.178e-05
+Iteration number = 10 Infidelity = 2.753e-03

 Setting parameters to the best values.

-{'status': 1, 'value': 5.767608612927688e-12, 'iterations': 37, 'message': 'CONVERGENCE: NORM OF PROJECTED GRADIENT <= PGTOL'}
+{'status': 1, 'value': 2.071320892582662e-11, 'iterations': 33, 'message': 'CONVERGENCE: RELATIVE REDUCTION OF F <= FACTR*EPSMCH'}

 As the parameters are added with random values, the optimization may not succeed sometimes.
-If it does not reach a low value restart the optimization.
+If it does not reach a low value, restart the optimization.
 Here, we have chosen a seed that converges to the target fidelity.

 opt_grad.set_parameters(opt_grad.best_params)

-plot_signal_and_dynamics(gen, prop, ts);
+plot_signal_and_dynamics(gen, prop, ts)

 from plotting import plot_infidelity_vs_evaluation_from_logs

-plot_infidelity_vs_evaluation_from_logs(log_path=temp_dir.name + "/opt.log", label="GOAT over GRAPE");
+plot_infidelity_vs_evaluation_from_logs(log_path=temp_dir.name + "/opt.log", label="GOAT over GRAPE")

 temp_dir.cleanup()